EEugeneS/Method-for-MADUV-2025-Challenge/README.md

 ## Instructions (Reproduction)
 1. First, install the required dependencies included in `requirements.txt`.
-2. Clone BEATs repository and download pre-trained checkpoints from [microsoft/unilm/tree/master/beats](https://github.com/microsoft/unilm/tree/master/beats) and put it in `\train_beats`.
+2. Clone BEATs repository and download pre-trained checkpoints from [microsoft/unilm/tree/master/beats](https://github.com/microsoft/unilm/tree/master/beats) and put it in `/train_beats`.
-3. Download MADUV dataset, and save it to `\train_beats\dataset`.
+3. Download MADUV dataset, and save it to `/train_beats/dataset`.
 4. **Data Trimming**: Run the following command to trim the audio files into segments of 30s with a 15s overlap:

    ```bash